 I am Heather Tollander

 Dr. Tollander works with clients to help them find a balance between wholeheartedly accepting themselves and changing what they can.
-She takes an integrated approach to therapy that is informed by Dialectical Behavior Therapy, and Acceptance and Commitment Therapy and neurobiology.
+She takes an integrated approach to therapy that is informed by Dialectical Behavior Therapy, Acceptance and Commitment Therapy and other mindfulness based therapies as well as neurobiology.
 There are many ways to approach therapy and Dr. Tollander feels it is best to meet clients where they are in the healing process while remaining mindful of cultural or other differences.
-This could mean education about a recent diagnosis, practicing skills, or more!
+This could mean education about a recent diagnosis, practicing skills, doing a mindfulness exercise, or more!
 Regardless of the approach, she prioritizes trust and safety in her relationship with clients and feels having a sense of humor and curiosity are essential to the often serious nature of therapy.
 Dr. Tollander’s experience has given her the tools to work with a wide variety of clients and mental health concerns.
-In addition to ADHD, she has specialized experience and training to help clients with issues related to sexual orientation and gender identity, including clients who are considering or in transition.
+In addition to ADHD, she has significant experience and training to help people heal from trauma/PTSD.
+She also has specialized experience and training to help clients with issues related to sexual orientation and gender identity, including clients who are considering or in transition.
+She identifies as a Queer herself.
+Dr. Tollander received her doctorate (PsyD) and master’s degree in clinical psychology from Pacific University.
+She completed her internship and residency at Portland State University.
+She earned her bachelor’s degree in geography at the University of California at Berkeley.
+Dr. Tollander has been working with people who have ADHD since 2006 years in many fun and exciting settings.
+They include Job Corps, a summer camp for children and teens with ADHD, and a wilderness therapy school for boys with ADHD.
 Dr. Tollander received her doctorate (PsyD) and master’s degree in clinical psychology from Pacific University.
 She completed her internship and residency at Portland State University.
 She earned her bachelor’s degree in geography at the University of California at Berkeley.
 Dr. Tollander has been working with people who have ADHD for over 10 years in many fun and exciting settings.
 They include, Job Corps, a summer camp for children and teens with ADHD, and a wilderness therapy school for boys with ADHD.

 I am Kristen Miller